 Pre-consultation with municipality

-Preparing Site and Grading Plan for you
+Preparing Site Grading Plan for you

 Submission of Building Permit application